venkatramnank/UPF_ITU_T_5G_ML_AI_Challenge_NetIntels/README.md

 The ANN Folder Contains all the data related to the Artificial Neural Network Approach The Preprocessing Folder contains two subfolders : Training and Testing.
 Each of these folders contain the respective codes.

-Approaches used for solving the problem and corresponding model accuracy for training data:
+Approaches used for solving the problem and corresponding model accuracy for validation data:

 1.K nearest neigbhors method: implementation of learning based on the k nearest neighbors of each query point,where k is an integer value specified by the user.